gokulmInfy/m2x-launchpad-energia/README.md

 Wifi/Ethernet Shield Setup
 --------------------------

-If you are using a [Tiva C Series EK-TM4C1294XL](http://www.ti.com/ww/en/launchpad/launchpads-connected-ek-tm4c1294xl.html#tabs) board instead of a [Tiva C Series EK-TM4C123GXL](http://www.ti.com/ww/en/launchpad/launchpads-connected-ek-tm4c123gxl.html#tabs) board, you can skip this section since the EK-TM4C1294XL board already has Ethernet on board.
+The [Tiva C Series CC3200-LAUNCHXL](http://www.ti.com/ww/en/launchpad/launchpads-connected-cc3200-launchxl.html#tabs) has built-in wifi and does not need any additional hardware.
+The [Tiva C Series EK-TM4C123GXL](http://www.ti.com/ww/en/launchpad/launchpads-connected-ek-tm4c123gxl.html#tabs) board already has Ethernet on-board, and does not require any additional hardwre.

-To send data to the AT&amp;T M2X Data Service, or receive data from the AT&amp;T M2X Data Service, your LaunchPad board needs a connection to the Internet.
+If you are using a [Tiva C Series EK-TM4C123GXL](http://www.ti.com/ww/en/launchpad/launchpads-connected-ek-tm4c123gxl.html#tabs) board,to send data to the AT&amp;T M2X Data Service, or receive data from the AT&amp;T M2X Data Service, your LaunchPad board needs a connection to the Internet.
 Hence a LaunchPad [SimpleLink™ Wi-Fi CC3000 BoosterPack](http://www.ti.com/tool/cc3000boost) is needed to give your board the power to connect to the Internet.
 To install the shield, hook the shield on your LaunchPad board — you can use the pins on the shield the same way as the real pins on the LaunchPad boards.

 Sensor Setup
 ------------